kenepa/translation-manager/README.md

 ## Credits

-Filament Translation Manager is created and maintained by Your Name Here.
+Filament Translation Manager is created and maintained by [musa11971](https://github.com/musa11971).